techforwarren/warren-plan-bot/README.md

 This will deploy any new infrastructure, and if anything in the `/src` folder is updated, will upload the that folder as a .zip archive and deploy a new version of the cloud function pointing to that archive

+### Turn off the bot

+To prevent the bot from running every minute, the simplest thing to do is to remove the Cloud Scheduler job

+`terraform destroy -target google_cloud_scheduler_job.run_plan_bot`